+Revenues increased by US$480.9 million over the projected period principally due to the recovery of the decline in tariffs generated by the devaluation as well as the growth in customers.

+EBITDA and Recurring Net Income

 As a result of improvements in gross margins caused by the strengthening of the currency, combined with important declines in operating expenses, EBITDA is projected to reach approximately US$224 million in 2000, an increase of nearly 120% by comparison to 1999.
 Including the management and technology transfer fee paid to an Enron affiliate, Elektro’s 2000 EBITDA is expected to reach approximately US$231 million.